How Much Does a Foundation Cost in 2025?

 Walkout Basement

-Installing a walkout basement costs $37,000 to $191,000, pushing your project closer to $20 to $55 per square foot.
+Installing a walkout basement costs $37,000 to $101,000, pushing your project closer to $25 to $55 per square foot.
 But it opens your basement for a future rental unit.
 With rental income, you can make back your investment in 2 to 5 years.
 You’ll need to install a few other items to meet code requirements for a rental.
-You can wrap these up in your basement remodeling costs or split them up as follows:
+You can wrap these up in your basement remodeling costs or split them up:

 Labor Costs to Build a Foundation

-Labor costs for building a foundation range from $4,500 to $18,500, accounting for about 40% to 60% of the total project cost.
-Keep in mind that labor rates can vary based on your location; areas with a higher cost of living may have higher labor charges.
+You can expect to spend between $4,500 and $18,500 on labor when building your foundation, which makes up about 40% to 60% of the total project cost.
+Remember, labor rates can vary depending on where you live—areas with a higher cost of living usually have higher labor charges.

 Other Types of Foundation Costs